ubccr/ccrdocs/pages/cloud/advanced.md

 Ensure the proper security groups are created for SSH access to the VM.
 You should now be able to SSH into this machine from the public network.
 This VM has access to both the public and private and will act as the login host for all other VMs on the private network only.

-You can now create additional VMs on the Private network and they will all be accessable to each other over this network and have outbound Internet access if you set the --external-gateway.
+You can now create additional VMs on the Private network and they will all be accessible to each other over this network and have outbound Internet access if you set the --external-gateway.

 **NOTE: You do not need to create security group rules for private networks.
 All traffic is allowed by default.**